Explore Every Avenue

 question then becomes, "Have all the possible solutions been considered?"
 This is the question the

-baby or child would ask, if they only could.
+child would ask, if they only could.
 The fact that they cannot ask this question makes it imperative

 that the parent consider all avenues.
 When I explore this question in counseling, it often leads to a